HEP-FCC/FCCSW/doc/GeneralCppGuidelines.md

 }
 ```
 ## Namespaces
 All entities are contained in a namespace.
+The only exception are classes that are plugins / components (i.e. classes that are not used by other code).

 _Warning_: Do not include header files within the namespace region but before!